Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
 It could enhance our security narrative while promoting equity.
 We need to ensure that our economic models reflect the values of inclusivity and fairness."

 **Marcus**: "That could work.
-If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."
+If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction.
+But we must be careful not to dilute our mission in the process."

 **Isabella**: "Exactly!
 We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."